jekyll-store/microservice/README.md

 If at any point this fails, an error message will be sent back to the original request and the details of the error will be sent to errors email address.

 As there is no database, the emails are the only record of the purchases.
-It is recomended that they are stored safely and forwarded to the day-to-day address.
+It is recomended that they are archived safely.

 ## Environment Variables